databasedIISc/ensembleiisc/README.md

 bundle install && bundle exec jekyll serve
 ```
 > [!IMPORTANT]
 > Please make sure to not commit your `Gemfile.lock`.
-Your PR won't be accepted if you do.
+Also, make sure test.yml passes.
+It is checked at PR.

 ## Adding New Lectures